Welcome to my memory game!

 It is my hope that by joining this course, I will be able to mentor at the F&C overseas campuses to spread the knowledge, or work with a non-profit.
 “In learning you will teach and in teaching you will learn.”
 Long term, I know that by taking part, new opportunities will present themselves: whether that be discovering good people and ideas and founding a business, or working with a company towards a worthwhile cause.
 I keep an open mind and am prepared to work hard.

+The other big passion in my life is rock climbing.
 I both boulder and rope climb.
 In each, there is a very strong community.
-One helps another and gives advice on
+One helps another and gives advice on what technique to use on a route.

-It is the community that fosters diversity and has made me get to know people
+It is the community that fosters diversity and has made me get to know people from all walks of life connected by their passion for climbing.